-The Adult Learning Center at UNM-Los Alamos provides College and Career Readiness services to adults who wish to obtain their New Mexico High School Equivalency Credential (HSE), brush up on their basic literacy and math skills, improve their workplace skills, or learn English as a Second Language (ESL).
-Classes are offered in the areas of reading, writing, math, and ESL.
+The Adult Learning Center at UNM-Los Alamos provides College and Career Readiness services to adults who wish to obtain their New Mexico High School Equivalency Credential (HSE), brush up on their basic literacy and math skills, improve their workplace skills, learn English as a Second Language (ESL) or study for U.S. citizenship.
+Classes are offered in the areas of reading, writing, math, ESL, and citizenship.
 HSE instruction will prepare students to take either the GED or HiSet exam.
 Both tests lead to a New Mexico HSE credential.
 Students under the age of 18 must submit a completed Underage Permission Form to the Adult Learning Center prior to enrollment in classes.
 The form must be signed by a parent or guardian and by the superintendent of their local school district or home school operator.
-The Underage Permission Form is available at the following link: https://nmsua.edu/files/uploads/ged-upfform.pdf.
+The Underage Permission Form is available at the following link: https://nmsua.edu/files/uploads/ged-upf- form.pdf

 Books, materials, and individualized tutoring services are free, and there is no charge or fee for classes.
-Contact (505) 662-0338 or janec181@unm.edu for more information.
+Contact 505 662-5919 or nramirezaponte@unm.edu for more information.